ropensci/roweb3/content/blog/2024-09-05-screen-readers-tools/index.md

 The [Blind R Users mailing list](https://www.nfbnet.org/mailman/listinfo/blindrug_nfbnet.org) is another place you can go for answers about using R.

-The popular  RStudio IDe (Integrated Development Environment) is not accessible for screen reader users on any platform.
+The popular RStudio IDE (Integrated Development Environment) is not accessible for screen reader users on any platform.
 It is very important for teachers to understand that blind students won't have access to this environment and so won't be using its buttons or shortcuts.

 ### So how do you interact with R?